OxCGRT/covid-policy-tracker/documentation/index_calculation.md

 This normalises the different ordinal scales to produce a sub-index score between 0 and 100 where a lack of a flag represents a half-step between points on the ordinal scale.

-Note that the index only reports flag values if the indicator has a non-zero value.
-If the indicator is reporting that there is no policy in place (zero) then the corresponding flag is left blank.
-For the purposes of calculating the index, this is equivalent to _I<sub>j,t</sub>_=0.
+Note that the database only contains flag values if the indicator has a non-zero value.
+If the there is no policy in place (ie the indicator equals zero) then the corresponding flag is left blank.
+For the purposes of calculating the index, this is equivalent to a sub-index score of zero (_I<sub>j,t</sub>_=0).

 We make the conservative assumption that an absence of data corresponds to a sub-index score (_I<sub>j,t</sub>_) of zero.